Anna Green (Hollyoaks): Final stories and departure

 The show explored another topical storyline in September 2002.
 Alex tricks Anna into allowing him to look after Charlie.
 Alex then absconds to an airport with him and tries to take him to Hong Kong without her consent.
 Anna realises Alex's plan and rushes to the airport to stop him.
 Lazzeri informed Claire Brand from Inside Soap that Alex "is at the end of his tether" with Anna.
-He believed Alex does not consider how Anna will cope with out her son.
+He believed Alex does not consider how Anna will cope without her son.
 Alex also "a lot of jealousy" because of Anna and Max's relationship and the actor believed Alex's mental health was suffering.
 Alex is unable to deal with the idea of another man helping to look after Charlie and it "tips him over the edge".
 He added that Alex still loves Anna but he cares more about Charlie.
 He rationalises his behaviour by recalling Anna's behaviour towards Charlie when he was born and she "didn't really have any time for him".
 Becca rushes to the airport first, intent on moving to Hong Kong with Alex and Charlie.
 Lazzeri believed Alex would have definitely gone through with his plan had Anna not arrived at the airport to stop him.
 The airport drama formed Lazzeri's finale scenes in Alex's departure story from Hollyoaks, but Anna and Charlie remained in the series.

 Kay left Hollyoaks in 2002, with Kay commenting that she "enjoyed every day" playing Anna because she had "some good, juicy storylines".
 In her final story, Anna is featured leaving the village with Charlie, to live in Buxton with her parents.
 She also ends her relationship with Max because he reveals that he does not love her.
 Kay told Zeena Moolla from Inside Soap that Anna knows Max does not want to commit to her relationship demands.
 He also spends more with O.B.
 (Darren Jeffries) than her, which prompts Anna to confront him about his feelings.
 Kay explained that Anna is "shocked at first" when Max tells Anna he does not love her.
 Anna then realises that it is "best all round if she were to leave".
 Kay added that living in the Cunningham's overcrowded house is also too much and Anna needs stability for both her and Charlie, which adds to her decision to leave.
-Anna choses to return to her parents and would never reconcile with Alex.
+Anna chooses to return to her parents and would never reconcile with Alex.
 Kay concluded that the character would "sort her head out and take stock for a bit".
 Kay made her final appearance as Anna during the episode broadcast on 10 December 2002.